 \section{Introduction}

-The rapidly evolving ejecta of core-collapse supernovae (SNe) are known sites for the synthesis of cosmic dust \citep{bou93, woo93, dwek_2006, sza13, matsuura2017, sarangi2018book}, and are often proposed to be the primary source of dust in the high redshift galaxies \citep{dwe07, zhukovska_2008, cherchneff2009, gal11, gall_2018}.

-The mass and properties of dust, present in a SN ejecta, is quantified by analyzing the spectral energy distribution (SED) at various wavelengths, where the mid-infrared (IR) and far-IR part of the SED is often dominated by emission from dust formed in the ejecta.
-Observations of several SNe in the mid-IR wavelengths, over the past couple of decades, find convincing evidence to constrain the upper-limit of dust formed in the first 1000 days of the SN explosion, to not exceed a few times 10$^{-3}$ \Ms\ \citep{sug06, erc07, kot09, wesson2015, priestley_2020, sza13, szalai_2019}.
+The rapidly evolving ejecta of core-collapse supernovae (SNe) are known sites for the synthesis of cosmic dust \citep{bou93, woo93, dwek_2006, sza13, matsuura2017, sarangi2018book}, and are often proposed to be the primary source of dust in high-redshift galaxies \citep{dwe07, zhukovska_2008, cherchneff2009, gal11, gall_2018}.
+The mass and properties of dust present in SN ejecta are quantified by analyzing the spectral energy distribution (SED) at various wavelengths, where the mid-infrared (IR) and far-IR part of the SED is often dominated by emission from dust formed in the ejecta.
+Observations of several SNe in the mid-IR wavelengths over the past couple of decades found the upper-limit of dust formed in the first 1000 days of the SN explosion to be constrained to within a few times 10$^{-3}$ \Ms\ \citep{sug06, erc07, kot09, wesson2015, priestley_2020, sza13, szalai_2019}.

-In addition to the emission in the IR, presence of dust in the ejecta also gives rise to an asymmetry between the red and blue-shifted emission lines in the optical and near-IR wavelengths, since the radiation coming towards us from the far side of the ejecta is subjected to increased absorption and scattering by the dust lying along its path \citep{bevan2016}.
-The quantity and composition of dust required to account for the progressive blueshift of [OI] doublet in SN~1987A \citep{luc89} was estimated by \cite{bevan2016}.
-Combining this to the fitting of the mid-IR spectra using a radiative transfer model, the mass of dust formed in the ejecta of SN~1987A was suggested to be no more than 3 $\times$ 10$^{-3}$ \Ms\ at 1000 days, with a predominantly carbon-rich composition \citep{wesson2015, wesson_2021, bevan_2018}.
+In addition to the emission in the IR, the presence of dust in the ejecta also gives rise to an asymmetry between the redshifted and blueshifted emission lines in the optical and near-IR wavelengths, since the radiation coming toward us from the far side of the ejecta is subjected to increased absorption and scattering by the dust lying along its path \citep{bevan2016}.
+The quantity and composition of dust that is required to account for the progressive blueshift of the [OI] doublet in SN~1987A \citep{luc89} was estimated by \cite{bevan2016}.
+Combining this to the fitting of the mid-IR spectra using a radiative transfer model, it was suggested that the mass of dust formed in the ejecta of SN~1987A was no more than 3 $\times$ 10$^{-3}$ \Ms\ at 1000 days, with a predominantly carbon-rich composition \citep{wesson2015, wesson_2021, bevan_2018}.